What's at play in Iranian protests?

 So what should be said or done?

-Iranian-American analyst Holly Dagres said the best thing for the rest of the world to do is wait and see what happens next in Iran, where protesters have been heard on videos distributed on social media as chanting "Death to Rouhani," a reference to President Hassan Rouhani
+Iranian-American analyst Holly Dagres said the best thing for the rest of the world to do is wait and see what happens next in Iran, where protesters have been heard on videos distributed on social media as chanting "Death to Rouhani," a reference to President Rouhani

 "The fact that we are actually making statements that we think are in favor of the Iranian people, they are hurting them more than anything," she said.